m-shimizu/RoboCupRescuePackage/README.md

-# IMPORTANT : THIS REPOSITORY WAS MOVED TO [RoboCup Rescue Simulation Virtual Robot League](https://github.com/RoboCupRescueVirtualRobotLeague).
+# IMPORTANT : THIS REPOSITORY WAS MOVED TO THE NEW ORGANIZATION "[RoboCup Rescue Simulation Virtual Robot League](https://github.com/RoboCupRescueVirtualRobotLeague)."
 # PLEASE VISIT THE ORGANIZATION TO KEEP YOU UPTODATE.

 # RoboCupRescuePackage for RoboCup Resuce Virtual Robot League